What is a Plumbing Leak?

 Can you find outside water leaks?

 Yes we can help find outdoor as well as indoor water leaks, our guide on how to report a water leak can also help you understand if it is your responsibility or your local water company.
-We also list all the regional water companies in the UK.
+Outdoor water leaks and indoor water leaks each have different challenges in terms of the best methods to locate them effectively.

 How Much Water do Things Use?

+Many things in homes and businesses use a lot more water than people sometimes realise and the same can be said about water leaks!
 We have a really interesting article which looks at all sorts of plumbing items from around the home and how much water they use or hold.
-The results are really fascinating!
+The results are genuinely fascinating.